learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

 - Made Stripe failure page more salient (different from success page), made other minor fixes to Stripe message & formatting
 - Added a few more general email addresses
 - Updated instructions for making QSD (editable text) pages
+- Fixed a bug that marked the profile form module as complete for teacher registration if it was completed for student registration (or vice versa).

 Known Issues